-- filed more than 60 patents an average of more than one a week - developed 23 Knowledge Transfer Partnerships with local companies - incubated 45 companies founded by undergraduates - spun out 13 new companies (including four public flotations) valued at over £88 million.
-We have won more environmental awards than any other UK university including the 2006 Green Gown award for Waste Management and the 2007 Jack Straw, former Home Secretary was in fact LUU President.
+filed more than 60 patents - an average of more than one a week -developed 23 Knowledge Transfer Partnerships with local companies incubated 45 companies founded by undergraduates spun out 13 new companies (including four public flotations) valued at over £88 million.
+Jack Straw, former Home Secretary was in fact LUU President.
 After a Union ban in 2000, as a result of his asylum seekers policy during his time in office as Home Secretary, was lifted last year his name was re-installed on the Presidents board.
-An act of vandalism saw it quickly removed once more.
-Facebook.
-More people than are actually registered to the University.
-The water feature outside of the Roger Stevens building was originally built to form part of the cooling process for an air conditioning system.
-It was never used for this purpose and remains purely as an external landscaping feature.
-Leeds people Former editors of Leeds Student Paul Dacre, Editor of the Daily Mail, English 1984.
-Nicholas Witchell, BBC newsreader and royal and diplomatic correspondent, LLB in Law 1976 Jay Rayner, features writer and restaurant critic for The Observer, Political Studies 1987.
-Your first exam!
-Match these famous names with their course and time of study at Leeds: 1.
-Corrinne Bailey Rae, Soul Singer.
+An act of vandalism saw it quickly removed once more. building was originally built to form part of the cooling process for an air conditioning system.
+It as an external landscaping feature.
+Leeds people Paul Dacre, Editor of the Daily Mail, English 1984.
+Nicholas Witchell, BBC newsreader and royal and Jay Rayner, features writer and restaurant critic

+1. Corrinne Bailey Rae, Soul Singer

-2. Alan Bennett, playwright.
+2. Alan Bennett, playwright

-3. Mark Byford, Deputy director general, 4.
-Georgie Thompson, Presenter, Sky Sports News.
+3. Mark Byford, Deputy director general,

+4. Georgie Thompson, Presenter, Sky Sports News.